prashant-00-22/apna-projec/README.md

 # apna-project
-this is my first git repository
+this is my first git repository.
+Author - Mr prashant